5 Best Clover Alternatives & Competitors

 Lightspeed offers POS systems for retail and restaurant businesses, along with an ecommerce platform comparable to big names like Shopify and BigCommerce.
 Its granular matrix inventory management tools surpass competitors like Clover, earning its place as our top-recommended POS for inventory management.

-Lightspeed for Retail offers exemplary inventory tools, including purchase order management.
+Lightspeed for Retail offers exemplary inventory tools, including purchase order management, all synced and accessible on multiple devices.
 (Source: Lightspeed)

 Lightspeed allows you to accept payments with its built-in payment processor Lightspeed Payments and third-party payment processing integration in its more advanced plans.
 Overall, it offers more flexibility with processors and hardware reprogramming than Clover does.

-Finally, Lightspeed is also Retail Access Control Standards (RACS)-compliant and has age verification, putting it on our lists of best vape shop POS solutions and best liquor store POS systems.
+Finally, Lightspeed is also Retail Access Control Standards (RACS)-compliant and has age verification, putting it on our lists of best vape shop POS solutions and top liquor store POS systems.

 - Payment processing: